priimak/kubernets-the-harder-way/README.md

 Kubernets The Harder Way
 ========================

-_When you come to fork in the road take it_
+"_When you come to fork in the road take it_"